ABOUT THE EVENT

 Work gloves (optional)

-Water bottle, sunscreen, and any personal tools if you have them (not required)
+Water bottle, and any personal tools if you have them (not required)

 Can I come for just one day?